NSE - National Stock Exchange

 Leading institutions set up NSE to provide a modern, fully automated screen-based trading system with a national reach.
 It started operations in the Wholesale Debt Market segment in 1994.
 Nifty & Bank nifty are benchmark indices of NSE.

 NSE's flagship index, the NIFTY 50, the 50 stock index, is used extensively by investors in India and worldwide as a barometer of the Indian capital markets.
-The National Stock Exchange has a total market capitalization of more than INR49480.97 crore, making it the world's 09th-largest stock exchange as of Dec 2021.
+NSE's total market capitalization as on 11th April, 2023 is USD 3.26 trillion, making it the world's 9th largest stock exchange.

 What is NSE?